Whatiftherapy.com

 • Providing constant reassurance

-• Taking over baby care to prevent distress
+• Taking over caregiving to prevent distress

 • Avoiding certain situations “just to be safe”